Child labour: Australia

 From European settlement in 1788, child convicts were occasionally sent to Australia where they were made to work.
-Child labour was not as excessive in Australia as in Britain.
-With a low population, agricultural productivity was higher and families did not face starvation as in established industrialised countries.
+Child labour was not as common in Australia as in Britain.
+With a low population, agricultural productivity was higher and families did not face the risk of starvation to the same extent as in established industrialised countries.
 Australia also did not have significant industry until the later part of the 20th century, when child labour laws and compulsory schooling had developed under the influence of Britain.
 From the 1870s, child labour was restricted by compulsory schooling.

 Child labour laws in Australia differ from state to state.
-Generally, children are allowed to work at any age, but restrictions exist for children under 15 years of age.
+Generally, formal work restrictions exist for children under 15 years of age.
 These restrictions apply to work hours and the type of work that children can perform.
 In all states, children are obliged to attend school until a minimum leaving age, 15 years of age in all states except Tasmania and Queensland where the leaving age is 17.

 Brazil

-Child labour has been a consistent struggle for children in Brazil ever since Portuguese colonization in the region began in 1500.
+Child labour has been a consistent struggle for children in Brazil ever since Portuguese colonisation in the region began in 1500.
 Work that many children took part in was not always visible, legal, or paid.
 Free or slave labour was a common occurrence for many youths and was a part of their everyday lives as they grew into adulthood.
 Yet due to there being no clear definition of how to classify what a child or youth is, there has been little historical documentation of child labour during the colonial period.
 Due to this lack of documentation, it is hard to determine just how many children were used for what kinds of work before the nineteenth century.
 The first documentation of child labour in Brazil occurred during the time of indigenous societies and slave labour where it was found that children were forcibly working on tasks that exceeded their emotional and physical limits.
 Armando Dias, for example, died in November 1913 whilst still very young, a victim of an electric shock when entering the textile industry where he worked.
 Boys and girls were victims of industrial accidents on a daily basis.